 The Land Registry has not issued a report on Title Deeds since 2008.
-But the number of pending applications for Title Deeds is down to 20,000 as of April 2014, according to Vasos Petrides, director of the Land and Surveys Department.
+But the number of pending applications for Title Deeds is down to 20,000 as of August 2014, according to the Land and Surveys Department.

 A new directive on mortgage credit was adopted on January 28, 2014, by the Economic and Financial Affairs Council.
 Its new rules will address some of the amazing problems in the Cyprus market, such as insufficient pre-contractual information, irresponsible lending and borrowing, and misleading advertising and marketing.
 The directive establishes regulatory and supervisory principles for credit intermediaries, and provisions to regulate and supervise non-credit institutions.

 It sets out conditions for ensuring professionalism amongst creditors and credit intermediaries; principles for marketing and advertising; obligations relating to pre-contractual information; requirements for information on the borrowing rate; and requirements to check the consumer’s creditworthiness; and disclosure obligations for the consumer.